33 Things to Do in Tijuana, Mexico + Local Info

 Is Tijuana Dangerous?

-Because of this city’s news and reputation, many tourists wonder if Tijuana is safe to visit.
-Generally, Tijuana is safe to visit, but like any large city, you need to be smart and safe when traveling.
+Because of this city’s headlines and reputation, many tourists wonder if Tijuana is safe to visit.
+Generally, Tijuana is safe to visit, but like any large city, you need to be smart and use your best judgment when traveling.

 Use common sense while traveling by avoiding anything drug-related, being aware of pickpockets, and partying safely.